MithrilJS/mithril.js/docs/signatures.md

 In the example at the top, this means that `m("div", {id: "foo"}, ["a", "b", "c"])` can also be written as `m("div", {id: "foo"}, "a", "b", "c")`.

-Splats are useful in some compile-to-js languages such as Coffeescript, and also allow helpful shorthands for some common use cases.
+Splats are useful in some compile-to-JS languages such as CoffeeScript, and also allow helpful shorthands for some common use cases.

 ---